 Lavender bushes bring such personality and beauty to any landscape, with their pastel blossoms and lovely perfume like scent, you can’t go wrong when you add them to your garden.
-Lavender plants are very heat and drought resistant, making them fairly easy for the home gardener to maintain.
+Lavender plants are very heat and drought resistant, making them fairly easy for the home gardener to maintain, which is why learning how to grow lavender is beneficial.

 This plant is extremely versatile in terms of where you can plant it – it makes great hedges and borders, it can be a nice accent plant added to a rocky area, and it also does well when added to containers and free standing planters.
 Another great thing about lavender plants is that you can propagate them, giving you a whole new crop of plants to add to your landscape!